ai-artem-orlov/vehicle-sales-analysis/README.md

 # Vehicle Sales Analysis

 ## Abstract
 The aim of the project is to help the fictitious European car-selling company Motor123 from 2015 analyze the US vehicle market and competition landscape to plan and prepare for expansion.
-The project involves: basic data exploration in Excel; modeling, relational database creation, and data analysis in SQL Server; visualization in Power BI; data imputation using Python.
+The project involves: basic data exploration in Excel; modeling, relational database creation, and data analysis in SQL Server; visualization in Power BI; and data imputation using Python.

 ## Dataset